Determine the Chemical State Sample

 ELNES reflects the local density of unoccupied states

-ELNES reflects site-specific density of states
+ELNES reflects the site-specific density of states

-Initial core state is localized to a particular atom, thus greatest overlap occurs with unoccupied outer-shell orbitals at that atom.
+The initial core state is localized to a particular atom, thus greatest overlap occurs with unoccupied outer-shell orbitals at that atom.

-ELNES reflects symmetry-projected density of states
+ELNES reflects the symmetry-projected density of states

 Under the dipole approximation, the initial and final states must differ in their quantum state number (l) by ±1.
 For example, ELNES of a K-edge (initial s-state) will couple to p-like final states, while ELNES of an L-edge (initial p-state) will couple to d-like or s-like final states: ELNES of a K-edge (initial s-state) mainly features p-like final states, while ELNES of an L-edge (initial p-state) will mainly feature d-like final states.